futurice/ios-good-practices/README.md

 ### Auto Layout Libraries
 If you prefer to write your views in code, chances are you've heard of either Apple's awkward syntaxes – the regular `NSLayoutConstraint` factory or the so-called [Visual Format Language][visual-format-language].
 The former is extremely verbose and the latter based on strings, which effectively prevents compile-time checking.
 Fortunately, they've addressed the issue in iOS 9, allowing [a more concise specification of constraints][nslayoutanchor].

 If you're stuck with an earlier iOS version, [Masonry/SnapKit][snapkit-github] remedies the problem by introducing its own [DSL][dsl-wikipedia] to make, update and replace constraints.
 [PureLayout][purelayout-github] solves the same problem using Cocoa API style.
 For Swift, there is also [Cartography][cartography-github], which builds on the language's powerful operator overloading features.
 For the more conservative, [FLKAutoLayout][flkautolayout-github] offers a clean, but rather non-magical wrapper around the native APIs.
+There's also a lightweight Swift and Objc compatible library [FAAutoLayout][faautolayout-github].

 [visual-format-language]: https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/VisualFormatLanguage.html
 [nslayoutanchor]: https://developer.apple.com/library/prerelease/ios/documentation/AppKit/Reference/NSLayoutAnchor_ClassReference/index.html